johnalison/obsidian-notes/Journal/20 September 2024 Friday.md

 # Need to renew cern grid certificate !

 Chat Chris about systematic uncertainties.
-Wants to write a paper re:the systematics method.
+Wants to write a paper about the systematics method.

 # To campus with Marlo